Lily-Harvey/New_Tab_page_with_twitch_followed_live_status/README.md

-# New tab homepage extension
+# New tab homepage with extension

 This React application allows users to display a personalized greeting and view the live status of their followed Twitch channels after authorizing with their Twitch account.
 Users can also customize the app's background image and their display name.